 won't make any room for yours!
-If a Queen feels reprimanded or criticized, get submerged, but it'll likely be replaced with an imperious, judgmental BPD Witch~ but you will definitely feel her piercing disdain for Queen must always occupy the one-up position in all her relationships, which means she's looking down on you from atop her throned pedestal.
+If a Queen feels reprimanded or criticized, her anger may get submerged, but it'll likely be replaced with an at you like the BPD Witch~ but you will not escape her piercing Queen must always occupy the one-up position in all her relationships, which means she's looking down on you from high atop her throned pedestal.
 This is very common with borderline disordered psychotherapists.
 If you're ever unfortunate enough to get involved with one, you won't be permitted to have your own feelings and needs, unless they're simultaneously shared by and identical with your Borderline's.
-Due to the Borderline's narcissism, there's only enough space in this relationship for one personality to exist~ never two.

-every Borderline who phones me for help, states: "I've done
+Due to innate narcissism in all Borderlines, there's only enough space in this relationship for one personality to exist~ every Borderline who phones me for help, states: "I've done